T-Troll/alienfx-tools/README.md

 <br><s>WARNING!
 Changing screen requires application restart to apply!</s> Fixed in 0.6.4.
 <br>"Divider" parameter defines how many pixels in the row will be skipped - working with full-screen image sometimes very slow.
 Increasing this value increase update performance, but decrease dominant color extraction presision.
 Default value is 8, ok for 4k screen with i7 CPU, you can increase it if update lights wit a delay, or decrease if it works ok for you.
 <br>"Brightness correction" slider removes some white component from color, made them not so close to white at high brighness and more vivid or darker.
 Leftmost position disable the correction, rightmost cut 50% white.

+## alienfx-gui Usage
+Run `alienfx-gui.exe`.
+Select light, set it colors and patterns - it will set immedately.
+WARNING: Pulse and Morph modes doens't works for old devices.

 ## Tools Used
 * Visual Studio Community 2019